Postural orthostatic tachycardia syndrome: Autoimmunity

 There is an increasing number of studies indicating that POTS is an autoimmune disease.
-A high number of patients has elevated levels of autoantibodies against the α_{1}-adrenergic receptor and against the muscarinic acetylcholine M_{4} receptor.
+A high number of patients have elevated levels of autoantibodies against the α_{1}-adrenergic receptor and against the muscarinic acetylcholine M_{4} receptor.

 Elevations of autoantibodies targeting the α_{1}-adrenergic receptor have been associated with symptom severity in patients with POTS.

 More recently, autoantibodies against other targets have been identified in small cohorts of POTS patients.
 Signs of innate immune system activation with elaboration of pro-inflammatory cytokines has also been reported in a cohort of POTS patients.
-Studies suggest the involvement of adrenergic, cholinergic, and angiotensin II type I autoantibodies in the pathogenesis of orthostatic intolerance, so that these autoantibodies are thought to interfere with the normal functioning of the autonomic nervous system, leading to the symptoms observed in POTS; as such, there is growing interest in the use of immunomodulation therapy as a potential treatment strategy for POTS: immunomodulation therapy aims to regulate or normalize the immune response, thereby reducing the production of harmful autoantibodies.
+Studies suggest the involvement of adrenergic, cholinergic, and angiotensin II type I autoantibodies in the pathogenesis of orthostatic intolerance.
+These autoantibodies are thought to interfere with the normal functioning of the autonomic nervous system, leading to the symptoms observed in POTS.
+There is thus a growing interest in the use of immunomodulation therapy, which aims to regulate or normalize the immune response to reduce the production of harmful autoantibodies, as a potential treatment strategy for POTS.

 Secondary POTS

 If POTS is caused by another condition, it may be classified as secondary POTS.
-Common causes of secondary POTS are chronic diabetes mellitus, autoimmune disorders like multiple sclerosis, lupus, and Sjögren syndrome, connective tissue disorders like Ehlers-Danlos syndrome and marfan syndrome and post viral syndromes caused by diseases like Epstein-Barr or Covid-19.
+Common causes of secondary POTS are chronic diabetes mellitus, autoimmune disorders like multiple sclerosis, lupus, and Sjögren's disease, connective tissue disorders like Ehlers-Danlos syndrome (EDS) and Marfan syndrome and post-viral syndromes caused by diseases like Epstein–Barr or COVID-19.

-A trifecta of POTS, Ehlers-Danlos syndrome (EDS), and mast cell activation syndrome (MCAS) is becoming increasingly more common, with a genetic marker common among all three conditions.
-With Mast cell activation syndrome (MCAS), it is not yet clear whether MCAS is a secondary cause of POTS or simply comorbid; however, treating MCAS for these patients can significantly improve POTS symptoms.
+A trifecta of POTS, EDS, and mast cell activation syndrome (MCAS) is becoming more common, with a genetic marker common among all three conditions.
+With MCAS, it is not yet clear whether MCAS is a secondary cause of POTS or simply comorbid; however, treating MCAS for these patients can significantly improve POTS symptoms.

 POTS can sometimes be a paraneoplastic syndrome associated with cancer.

-There have also been reports of patients experiencing co-occurring POTS, May-Thurner Syndrome, and EDS.
+There have also been reports of patients experiencing co-occurring POTS, May–Thurner syndrome, and EDS.